libts/tslib/README.md

 tslib modules (filter or driver/raw module) in the plugins directory need to implement `mod_init()`.
-If the module takes parameters, it has to declare a `const struct tslib_vars` and pass that, it's lengths and the params string that is passed to `mod_init` to `tslib_parse_vars()` during `mod_init()`.
+If the module takes parameters, it has to declare a `const struct tslib_vars` and pass that, its lengths and the params string that is passed to `mod_init` to `tslib_parse_vars()` during `mod_init()`.

-Furthermore a `const struct tslib_ops` has to be declared, with it's members pointing to the module's implementation of module-operations like `read_mt` that get called in the chain of filters.
+Furthermore a `const struct tslib_ops` has to be declared, with its members pointing to the module's implementation of module-operations like `read_mt` that get called in the chain of filters.